MariyanaLevova/flask_platform/README.rst

 Follow these steps:

-1. If you haven't done so already - install python module systeminfo with pip install git+https://github.com/MariyanaLevova/systeminfo
+1. If you haven't done so already - install python module systeminfo with

+pip install git+https://github.com/MariyanaLevova/systeminfo

+3. If you don't have Flask installed run the following command:

+pip install flask

-2. Open folder ‘flask_platform’; navigate to folder ‘src’; python run.py
+2. Open folder ‘flask_platform’; navigate to folder ‘src’

+python run.py